mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/admin/deployment.rst

   ``nano bin/settings.py``

-For an productive enviroment set the debug output of false.
+For a productive enviroment set the debug output to false.

   ``DEBUG = False``